 \section{Abstract}

 Given a graph $G$ and an integer $b$, \textsc{Bandwidth} asks whether there exists a bijection $\pi$ from $V(G)$ to $\{1, \ldots, |V(G)|\}$ such that $\max_{\{u, v \} \in E(G)} | \pi(u) - \pi(v) | \leq b$.
 This is a classical NP-complete problem, known to remain NP-complete even on very restricted classes of graphs, such as trees of maximum degree 3 and caterpillars of hair length 3.
-In the realm of parameterized complexity, these results imply that the problem remains NP-hard on graphs of bounded pathwidth, while it is additionally known to be W[1]-hard when parameterized by the treedepth of the input graph.
-In contrast, the problem does become FPT when parameterized by the vertex cover number of the input graph.
-In this paper, we make progress towards the parameterized (in)tractability of \textsc{Bandwidth}.
-We first show that it is FPT when parameterized by the cluster vertex deletion number cvd plus the clique number $\omega$ of the input graph, thus generalizing the previously mentioned result for vertex cover.
+In the realm of parameterized complexity, these results imply that the problem remains NP-hard on graphs of bounded pathwidth, while it is additionally known to be W[1]-hard when parameterized by the tree-depth of the input graph.
+In contrast, the problem does become FPT when parameterized by the vertex cover number.
+In this paper we make progress in understanding the parameterized (in)tractability of \textsc{Bandwidth}.
+We first show that it is FPT when parameterized by the cluster vertex deletion number cvd plus the clique number $\omega$, thus significantly strengthening the previously mentioned result for vertex cover number.
 On the other hand, we show that \textsc{Bandwidth} is W[1]-hard when parameterized only by cvd.
-Our results generalize some of the previous results and narrow some of the complexity gaps.
+Our results develop and generalize some of the methods of argumentation of the previous results and narrow some of the complexity gaps.